Pre-planning Schema Migrations

 Users can protect their registry schemas by limiting who can push changes, push approved plans, or approve existing plans.

-To enable this for your schema, go to the schema repository settings in the registry and enable the Protected Flows
+To enable this for your schema, go to the schema repository settings in the Atlas Registry and enable the Protected Flows

 option.